 MISTAKE #3 – RUNNING OUT OF FUEL

-When you are busy prepping and planning, there is one vital detail that can easily be overlooked – fuel.
+When you're busy prepping and planning, there is one vital detail that can easily be overlooked: fuel.

-An emergency trip to the store which makes you late is never a good way to kick off your tailgate.
+An emergency trip to the store that makes you late is never a good way to kick off your tailgate.

 MISTAKE #4 – DRINKING TOO MUCH